chawyehsu/mactype-profile/README.md

 This profile was originally designed only for 100% screen scaling, i.e. non-HiDPI.
-However, since it's designed for 100% screen scaling, it should work on any higher DPI.
+However, since it's designed for 100% screen scaling, it should work on any higher DPI, though people using HiDPI devices may give up MacType.
 I've used it on a 125% screen scaling nowadays.

 To use this profile you'll need to install the `XHei WP` font family from the `IoF` font set: